kuzzleio/documentation/src/api/1/controller-memory-storage/keys/index.md

 ## Response

-Return the list of matching keys.
+Returns the list of matching keys.

 ```javascript
 {